Martin Scott (English footballer)

 Martin Scott (born 7 January 1968) is an English former football player and coach.
 Scott made over 350 Football League appearances as a left back during the 1980s and 1990s.

 Playing career

 Scott had a distinguished playing career at Rotherham United, Nottingham Forest, Bristol City and Sunderland before injury forced him to retire from playing.

 Coaching career

 Hartlepool United

 He went on to become youth team manager at Hartlepool United.
 He led the team to the fifth round of the FA Youth Cup, losing to Manchester United.
 Later, he had an eight-month spell as manager of the first team, he left the club after an alarming slide down the table, his side would be eventually relegated.
-He also enjoyed a spell as assistant manager at League Two side Bury.
+After leaving Pools, he had a brief spell as assistant manager at League Two side Bury before leaving to take up a role at Middlesbrough.

 Middlesbrough

 Scott joined Middlesbrough as an under-18 coach in July 2007, before being promoted to reserve team coach a year later.

 Scott had his contract terminated on 3 May 2010, along with goalkeeping coach Stephen Pears and first team coach Colin Cooper.